ceyhuncakir/INFOMAIR/README.md

 # 1B - 1C
 ## Logistic Regression based dialogue

+Before running the dialog manager, make sure that there is a trained Logistic Regression classifier in the `data` directory.
-To use the Logistic Regression based dialogue manager, run the following command:
+Then. to use the Logistic Regression based dialogue manager, run the following command:
 ```
  pipenv run 1b-c dialog_manager
 ```